-Looking for a fast-growing vine to hide a fence or adorn a trellis?
-Try Black-Eyed Susan Vine and enjoy the bright blooms until the first frost.
+Looking for a fast-growing annual vine to adorn a trellis?
+Try black-eyed Susan vine and enjoy bright blooms until the first frost.

-You’ll find Black-Eyed Susan Vine in yellow and white flowered varieties.
-There’s also a version called ‘Blushing Susie’ which looks to me like the colors of a sunset sky.
+There are multiple cultivars to choose from with yellow and white flowers.
+There’s also a version called ‘Blushing Susie,’ that looks like the colors of a sunset sky.
 I’m planning to get my hands on some of these seeds to start soon, since I’ve had such luck with the yellow and white ones.

-Looking for more vine options?
-Check out Birds & Blooms’ list of Fast Growing Vines and Climbing Flowers.
+Looking for more vining plant options?
+Check out our list of fast growing vines and climbing flowers.